Amasa Stone: Personal life

-Amasa Stone was widely considered to be a proud, stubborn man with a powerful temper.
+Amasa Stone was described by contemporaries as proud, stubborn man with a quick-tempered.
 Business associates and friends also found him cold, stern, and unapproachable.
-He could be arbitrary, autocratic, and domineering, and was well known for his temper and biting tongue.
+He could be arbitrary, autocratic, and domineering, and was known for his temper and biting tongue.
 He shunned expensive clothes and rich food, and drank only sparingly.

 Stone was a Presbyterian and an active member of the First Presbyterian (Old Stone) Church on Public Square in downtown Cleveland.
 For several years, he was also a trustee of the church, and he gave generously to various church organizations which aided the poor, the elderly, orphans, and single women with children.

 Republican Party politics was another of Stone's interests.
 In addition to his friendship with Abraham Lincoln, he was a key financial backer of James A. Garfield in his bid for the 1880 Republican nomination and his successful campaign for the presidency.
 Garfield considered appointing Stone as the U.S. government's representative on the board of directors of the Union Pacific Railroad, but Stone turned him down (the position was occupied by Senator Benjamin Wade, who had not indicated his desire to relinquish it).

 Stone purchased a home in 1850 on the corner of Superior Avenue and Bond Street (now East 6th Street) in Cleveland, Ohio.
 He lived in this nondescript house (later the site of the Hollenden Hotel) until 1858, when he purchased a plot of land at 1255 Euclid Avenue (Euclid and East 13th Street) in Cleveland.
 Euclid Avenue was known worldwide at the time as "Millionaires' Row" for the large number of extremely wealthy people who built or purchased residences there.
 Local architect Joseph Ireland designed a two-story, 8500 sqft, Italianate mansion replete with modern conveniences and innovative safety features.
-Stone lived in the mansion until his death, after which it was occupied by his wife, Julia; his daughter, Flora Stone Mather; and her husband, Samuel Mather.
+Stone lived in the mansion until his death, after which it was occupied by his wife, Julia; his daughter, Flora Stone Mather; and her husband, Samuel Livingston Mather II.
 (Note: Stone had signed over the deed to his Euclid Avenue home to Flora and Samuel Mather in 1874.)
 Julia died in 1900, and Flora in 1909.
 The mansion was demolished after Flora's death to make way for the four (later five) story Higbee's department store building, which was completed in 1910.
 Higbee's vacated the building in 1931 for a new, larger structure on Public Square.
 The building was then occupied by Sterling Lindner Davis department store.
 Sterling Lindner Davis vacated the building in 1968, and it has served as an office building ever since.

 Stone was not a noted outdoorsman, but viewed hunting as a leisure activity of the upper class.
 Subsequently, on April 19, 1873, Stone purchased several hundred acres of land near the villages of Elko and Red House, New York.
 He spent a total of $40,000 ($ in dollars) making additional purchases over the next few years, until his forest estate reached about 7000 acre.
 Stone intended to use the estate as a hunting preserve and for the breeding of short-horn cattle.